zarpafantasma/corpus_rythmos/IV- Narrative_Works/N1_ARCHITECT_PROTOCOL/N1_PROTOCOL_01_en-US_ARCHITECTURE_OF_THE_ECHO.md

 The cascade is a **single song** being sung across infinite voices.
 Each voice sings the same melody (shared substance) but with unique timbre, interpretation, and embellishment (local variation).

 We are not repetitions of a story.
-We are **variations on a theme**—each variation valid, each contribution meaningful, each echo adding to the total richness of the cosmic composition.
+We are **variations on a theme**, each variation valid, each contribution meaningful, each echo adding to the total richness of the cosmic composition.

 ---